Recent Uptick In Pedestrian Accidents Triggers Safety Concerns

 Unfortunately, it can sometimes be difficult to determine which insurance company is obligated to pay benefits.
 In these situations, injured pedestrians are encouraged to contact a Michigan personal injury attorney, to help determine which insurance carrier is responsible for coverage.

-An injured pedestrian may also be able to bring a claim for “excess economic loss damages.”
+An injured pedestrian may also be able to bring a negligence claim for “excess economic loss damages.”
 These damages compensate the pedestrian for any losses beyond the three-year cap on PIP benefits, and may include excess wage loss for a person who cannot return to work.

 Does it matter if a pedestrian was illegally crossing the street at the time of the accident?
 In third-party negligence suits, the answer is “yes.”
 If the pedestrian contributed to the accident in any way – by jaywalking, for example – chances are that any damages awarded will be reduced by the amount of the pedestrian’s own fault.